|NOTE 1:Basis of Presentation and Summary of Significant Accounting and Reporting Policies

 Basic net loss per share is computed by dividing the net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted loss per share is computed by dividing the net loss by the weighted average number of shares of common stock adjusted for the dilutive effect of common stock equivalent shares outstanding during the period.
 Common stock equivalents consist of stock options, restricted stock units and stock warrants.
 Common equivalent shares are excluded from the computation in periods in which they have an anti-dilutive effect on earnings per share.

 Fair Value of Financial Instruments

-Financial instruments include cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities and debt.
+Financial instruments include cash and cash equivalents, restricted cash, accounts receivable, accounts payable, accrued liabilities, warrants and debt.
 The estimated fair value of financial instruments has been determined using available market information or other appropriate valuation methodologies.
 However, considerable judgment is required in interpreting market data to develop estimates of fair value; therefore, the estimates are not necessarily indicative of the amounts that could be realized or would be paid in a current market exchange.
 The effect of using different market assumptions and/or estimation methodologies may be material to the estimated fair value amounts.
 The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities are at cost, which approximates fair value due to the short maturity of those instruments.
+The carrying amount of restricted cash represents a long-term security deposit for a financial arrangement that is at cost.
+The carrying value of warrants is their fair value at the end of the period.
 The carrying value of debt approximates fair value due to its interest rate approximating market rates of interest available to the Company for similar instruments.